asnorkin/emulator_pdp11/README.md

 Full architecture description: [wiki](https://en.wikipedia.org/wiki/PDP-11_architecture)

 ## Components
-There are number of components implemented in this emulator.
-Let's see a big picture and then consider each module in more detail.
+There are number of components implemented in this emulator:
  - CPU
  - Memory
  - GUI

+Consider each module in more detail.

 ### CPU
 Core component of emulator.